AraStuff/cli-app-install-guides/redemptions.md

-# Install Redemptions
+# Redemptions

-> - A line break after a command for eg. `dao new $f`, this means you must create an environment variable, you can stores these in the block provided
-> - Commands without line breaks can be run as pasted into the terminal together and run synchronously
+## Getting started

-Three permissions need to be created for the Redemptions app to function properly
+Three permissions need to be created for the Redemptions app to function properly:

 * `REDEEM_ROLE`
 * `ADD_TOKEN_ROLE`